plenigo/plenigo_wordpress_plugin/readme.txt

 == Changelog ==
 = 1.1.25 - no-Javascript overlay =
 - Feature: Plenigo works best with Javascript enable.
-Now we provide you a nice overlay you can customize (or event theme it yourself) to show your users that the best experience is with Javascript enaled.
+Now we provide you a nice overlay you can customize (or event theme it yourself) to show your users that the best experience is with Javascript enabled.

 = 1.1.24 - Teaser customization =
 - Feature: Now you can customize how much content you want to show before the curtain is displayed.
 This takes precedence over the More Tag and doesn't have its side effects.